GovernmentPlates/indico-presentations/PITCHME.md

 - same for React, there are newer UI frameworks but we need to look 5/10/15 years in the future
 - at the same, pragmatism beats purity
-    - we still use jQuery in some parts, we'd like to get rid of it eventually but it works and the maintenance burden is low
+    - we still use jQuery in some parts, we'd like to get rid of it eventually but it works and the maintenance burden is low -->

-- Cannot afford to rewrite everything
-- Lack of manpower
-- Risk of introducing new bugs, especially for something that has been battle-tested by thousands of users over many years
-- The old code has already worked all the kinks and bugs that you don't even know about -->

 ![bg](assets/slides/stats/tech_debt.png)